SurrealLabs/MetroMan/es/comunidades/metro-de-santiago/generadordealertas.md

         let currentProcedure = '';
         let currentServiceStatus = 'normal';

-        // This will be replaced with actual station data from JSON async function loadStations() {
+        // Load stations from JSON
+        async function loadStations() {
             try {
                 // In a real implementation, this would fetch from stations.json